kaiserkeenmon/WPModernPlugin/README.md

 ## Quick Start

-Follow these steps to get started with WPModernPlugin:
+Follow these steps to get started with WPPluginModernizer:

 ### Installation

 1. **Download:** Clone or download this repository into your WordPress `plugins` directory.
-2. **Rename (Optional):** If you prefer, find and replace 'WPModernPlugin' with your plugin's unique name across the entire plugin.
+2. **Rename (Optional):** If you prefer, find and replace 'WPPluginModernizer' with your plugin's unique name across the entire plugin.
 3. **Update Composer Autoloading (If Renamed):** If you've renamed the plugin, ensure to update the `composer.json` file to reflect the new directory-to-namespace mapping.
 Modify the `autoload` section to match your new plugin's namespace.
 For example:

     ```json